About the Foundation

 Goals and Priorities of the Foundation

 The foundation funds innovative Basic and Applied scientific projects of high international scientific potential in all scientific fields.
 Development of research programmes in Georgian Studies and its popularization in the international scientific area is of strategic importance.
-The foundation promotes Georgian researchers working abroad, to involve in research projects and their repatriation as well as development and modernization of scientific research infrastructure.
+The foundation promotes Georgian researchers, working abroad, to involve in research projects and their repatriation as well as development and modernization of scientific research infrastructure.
 The foundation also facilitates reinforcement of science and research importance and popularization in Georgian high schools as well as in the broader community through the targeted grant calls.

 The foundation promotes development of young scientists’ (Post- Docs, PhD students, MA students and residents) scientific capabilities and their integrity into the research projects.
 The foundation also supports Georgian scientists’ involvement and mobility into the international scientific area by introducing their innovative research findings/results at the international scientific events abroad as well as through the large-scale international conferences, symposiums and seasonal schools in the country.

-The foundation facilitates science internationalization in Georgia and Georgian researchers’ inclusion in international scientific networks by promoting the bilateral and multilateral programmes in cooperation with the national science foundations and centers of the EU and leading Asian countries.
+The foundation facilitates science internationalization in Georgia and Georgian researchers’ involvement in international scientific networks by promoting the bilateral and multilateral programmes in cooperation with the national science foundations and centers of the EU and leading Asian countries.
 The foundation pays the annual membership fee at the EU Framework Programme for Research and Innovation “Horizon 2020” on the basis of the EU-Georgia Association Agreement since 2016, which enables Georgian scientists and institutions to have the same rights and conditions to participate in Horizon 2020 programmes and calls as the scientists from EU Member States.

 In addition, the annual membership fee also ensures Georgian researchers’ participation in projects organized by international research centers such as CERN and JINR DUBNA.
 Since 2015, the foundation has been providing access to ELSEVIER electronic databases (Science Direct, Scopus) for the consortium consisting of 21 institutions.
 Additionally, SRNSFG funds publication of Georgian journals (Transactions of A. Razmadze Mathematical Institute, Annals of Agrarian Sciences) in ELSEVIER database.
 Since 2017, the foundation has also been providing access for the consortium consisting of 15 organizations to Clarivate Analytics (former Thomson Reuters) databases and analytic instruments (Web of Science, Derwent Innovation).